aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/gesture-assignment/index.md

 - For example, the other person is the computer/device the other is the user, act it out, fake it, use props, whatever.
 - You can also record this as a video if you want.
 - You can also make an actual thing that works, but don’t spend too much time on it.
 This can be a very rough prototype.
-- Present your idea in class on Friday, March 11, 2022.
+- Present your idea in class on Monday, February 6, 2023 and document it on your course documentation site.